Chapter 5 On-Policy vs Off-Policy Reinforcement Learning: SARSA, Q-Learning, and Monte Carlo in R

 for (episode in 1:n_episodes) {

-# Generate episode using behavior policy (epsilon-greedy)
+# Generate episode using behavior policy (random)

 states <- numeric(0)